cespare/go-localpath/README.md

 typically need to ensure you have precisely the same library code (a hermetic build).

 To accomplish this, people generally check in dependencies with their projects.
 Then the question becomes: how to pick up the local dependencies?
-So for, the community's solutions (e.g., [goven](https://github.com/kr/goven)) have involved rewriting all import paths for the vendored dependency to point to the new location.
+So far, the community's solutions (e.g., [goven](https://github.com/kr/goven)) have involved rewriting all import paths for the vendored dependency to point to the new location.
 This has multiple disadvantages: